Run1e/AceBot/README.md

-unstar          Unstar a message by ID star info       Show information about a starred message star show       Bring up a starred message in the current channel star random     Bring up a random starred message in the current channel star delete     Delete a starred message from the starboard.
+unstar          Unstar a message by ID star info       Show information about a starred message star show       Bring up a starred message in the current channel star delete     Delete a starred message from the starboard.
 Appropriate permissions/relations required to run this.
 ```
 Run `help starboard` for a complete list.

 ### Tags

-The tag system is immensively useful for bringing up text or images on demand.
+The tag system is immensely useful for bringing up text or images on demand.

 To try it out, you can create a new tag interactively by simply running `tag make`.